ebzzry/ebzzry.github.io/src/human.md

 ### Adapt to every person

-Do not take a one-size-fits-all approach—just like a T-shirt.
+Do not take a one-size-fits-all approach—like a T-shirt.
 Just because your usual method works with another person, doesn’t mean it is right for him.
 Or, just because you are so used with the communication methods that you use on a daily basis with people that you interact with daily, doesn’t mean that you should use them everywhere.
 Don’t use your wood saw with iron